Legal education in India: History

-However upon the suggestion by the Law Commission of India and also given the prevailing cry for reform the Bar Council of India instituted upon an experiment in terms of establishing specialized law universities solely devoted to legal education and thus to raise the academic standards of legal profession in India.
-This decision was taken somewhere in 1985 and thereafter the first law University in India was set up in Bangalore which was named as the National Law School of India University (popularly 'NLS').
+However upon the suggestion by the Law Commission of India and also given the prevailing cry for reform the Bar Council of India instituted an experiment in terms of establishing specialized law universities solely devoted to legal education and thus to raise the academic standards of the legal profession in India.
+This decision was taken somewhere in 1985 and thereafter the first law University in India was set up in Bangalore which was named the National Law School of India University (popularly 'NLS').
 These law universities were meant to offer a multi-disciplinary and integrated approach to legal education.
 It was therefore for the first time that a law degree other than LL.B. or B.L. was granted in India.
-NLS offered a five years law course upon the successful completion of which an integrated degree with the title of "B.A.,LL.B.
+NLS offered a five-year law course upon the successful completion of which an integrated degree with the title of "B.A., LL.B.
 (Honours)" would be granted.

-Thereafter other law universities were set up, all offering five years integrated law degree with different nomenclature.
+Thereafter other law universities were set up, all offering five years integrated law degrees with different nomenclature.
 The next in line was National Law Institute University set up in Bhopal in 1997.
-It was followed by NALSAR university of law set up in 1998.
+It was followed by NALSAR University of Law set up in 1998.
 The National Law University, Jodhpur offered for the first time in 2001 the integrated law degree of "B.B.A, LL.B.
 (Honours)" which was preceded by the West Bengal National University of Juridical Sciences offering the "B.Sc., LL.B.
 (Honours)" degree.
-KIIT Law School, Bhubaneswar became the first law school in India in 2007 to start integrated law in three different streams and honours specialisation; i.e. BA/BBA/B.Sc.
-LLB (Honours).
+Gujarat National Law University, Gandhinagar became the first law school in India in 2003 to start integrated law in five different streams and specializations; i.e. BA/B.Com./BBA/B.Sc./BSW LLB (Honours).

-However, despite these specialized law universities, the traditional three year degree continues to be offered in India by other institutions and are equally recognized as eligible qualifications for practicing law in India.
-Another essential difference that remains is that while the eligibility qualification for the three year law degree is that the applicant must already be a holder of a Bachelor's degree, for being eligible for the five years integrated law degree, the applicant must have successfully completed Class XII from a recognized Boards of Education in India.
+However, despite these specialized law universities, the traditional three-year degree continues to be offered in India by other institutions.
+It is equally recognized as an eligible qualification for practicing law in India.
+Another essential difference that remains is that while the eligibility qualification for the three-year law degree is that the applicant must already be a holder of a Bachelor's degree, to be eligible for the five-year integrated law degree, the applicant must have completed Class XII from a recognized Boards of Education in India.

-Both the holders of the three year degree and of the five year integrated degree are eligible for enrollment with the Bar Council of India upon the fulfillment of eligibility conditions and upon enrollment, may appear before any court in India.
+Both the holders of the three-year degree and the five-year integrated degree are eligible for enrollment with the Bar Council of India upon the fulfillment of eligibility conditions and upon enrollment, may appear before any court in India.

-The University Grants Commission approved one-year LLM courses in India on 6 September 2012 and the guideline for the same was notified in January, 2013.“We have an immense problem with the faculty, especially with more than 900 plus law schools all over the country, we suffer for want of faculty.
+The University Grants Commission approved one-year LLM courses in India on 6 September 2012 and the guideline for the same was notified in January 2013.“We have an immense problem with the faculty, especially with more than 900 plus law schools all over the country, we suffer for want of faculty.
 The curriculum needs to be regulated and we will have to gradually upscale and upgrade,” confessed erstwhile law minister, Veerappa Moily.